zulfadz/the-plain/_posts/2022-05-28-finite-difference.md

 > RMSE: 0.176221552194

-The figure above shows that the finite-difference approximation simulates the exact solution pretty well.
+The figure above shows that the finite-difference approximation is able to simulate the exact solution pretty well.
 The RMSE is 0.18.
-In fact, it can be made more precise by decreasing grid increment $$dx$$.
-The code below plots the RMSE given different values of $$dx$$:
+In fact, it can be made more precise by decreasing the grid increment $$dx$$.
+The code below plots[^1] the RMSE given different values of $$dx$$:

 ```python